For better or worse, what you believe is a huge part of what your brand delivers. Just ask Papa John’s.

 The culture at Papa John’s flies in the face of what they claim to be.

 Values are more than just words on a wall

 Unfortunately, the contradictions go way beyond how Papa John’s Pizza views themselves and into their values.
 Values should serve as a company’s moral compass and be non-negotiable.
 They are the foundation for how companies make decisions: who to hire, who to fire, who to work with and how to behave.

 But that is not the case for Papa John’s.
 It’s obvious when you consider one of their six values is ‘accountability.’
 And yet, the operations executive who talked about porn with female employees and showed inappropriate images to co-workers was promoted to Regional VP.
 Even the executive who was asked to leave for mistreating employees was not held accountable in the long run, as he was later re-hired and is now part of the C-Suite.

-With all of these contradictory behaviors, it should come as no surprise that customer sentiment is falling.
-The Papa John’s brand is inauthentic and customers no longer trust them.
+With all these contradictory behaviors, it should come as no surprise that customer sentiment is falling.
+The Papa John’s brand is inauthentic, and customers no longer trust them.

 It all starts with leadership

 So, what happens now?
 How can Papa John’s regain customer’s trust?